cdig/svga/README.md

         getElement: ()->
           return svgElement
 ```
 The first property passed to an SVG Mask call is the root object for your entire scene.
 In the above scene it is the ```scope``` since we are in the root already.
 Next pass the element being used for masking, then the element to mask, and lastly give this a **unique** name.
-Make sure that the ```scope.maskElement``` is placed on the main stage in Flash; additionally, masks in an SVG Activity **have to be white** if they are to allow through all colours of the objects they are masking.
+Make sure that the ```scope.maskElement``` is placed on the root in Flash, not the main stage or other symbol; additionally, masks in an SVG Activity **have to be white** if they are to allow through all colours of the objects they are masking.
 This allows us to have masks of different colours, if so desired, or even gradient masks.

 ### Animating
 Animating an object in an SVG involves using ```SVGAnimation``` which we ```Take``` the same as ```SVGMask```